goatshriek/stumpless/INSTALL.md

 ### Uninstalling

-There is currently no uninstall target supported, so removal of the library and its include files must be done manually if it is no longer needed.
-Please submit an issue on the project's Github site if you feel that you need a build target providing this feature.
+There is currently no uninstall target supported, so removal of the library and its included files must be done manually if it is no longer needed.
+Please submit an issue on the project's GitHub site if you feel that you need a build target providing this feature.
 For the time being, you can run the contents of the `install_manifest.txt` file (generated during the install) through `rm` like this: